robinAZERTY/Optimization/README.md

 ## Example

-An example of how to use the gradient descent algorithm is provided in the file `main.cpp`.
+An example of how to use the gradient descent algorithm is provided in the file `exemple.cpp`.
 The example minimizes a simple test function.
 The example demonstrates how to use both the class-based implementation and the standalone function.

-## Requirements

-This implementation requires a C++11 compiler.
-The provided makefile is set up to compile with GCC, but it can be easily modified to compile with another compiler.

-## License